 President Donald Trump’s controversial decision to ban citizens of seven Muslim-majority countries from entering the United States has resulted in protests across the US and around the world, with many criticizing the choice as anti-Muslim.
-The executive order blocks citizens of Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen from entering the US for 90 days.
+The executive order blocks citizens of Iran, Iraq, Libya, Somalia, Sudan, and Yemen from entering the US for 90 days.

 Hundreds of travellers found themselves abruptly stranded at foreign airports or deported after landing in the US, despite having valid visas and even green cards.
 People on their way to visit sick family members, reunite with spouses, obtain medical care, and begin new careers in America have found themselves suddenly barred from entering the country, even after spending months or years obtaining a visa.

 At airports from LA to New York, Americans quickly turned out in huge crowds to protest what’s come to be known as a “Muslim ban”.
 Trump has defended the widely criticized executive order as a national security measure.
 “Call it what you want, it is about keeping bad people (with bad intentions) out of country,” he said on Twitter.
 He may be reluctant to come out and say it, but the message is clear.
 Whether they’re professionals relocating for work or refugees fleeing a war zone, people from certain cultures are not welcome in Trump’s America.

 The travel ban represents people from the listed countries as “other.”
 Beyond the accusation that they’re more likely to have “bad intentions” than other visitors, there’s also an assumption that people from these places are just too different from Americans to fit in.